undecaf/typo3-in-a-box/README.md

 When asked to select a database, choose `Manually configured SQLite connection` and continue through the remaining dialogs to the TYPO3 login dialog.

-Volume `typo3-root` persists the state of the TYPO3 instance independently of container lifetime.
+Volumes `typo3-root` and `typo3-data` now persist the state of the TYPO3 instance across container lifecycles.

 #### Online documentation